RidhwanAmin/Micro-Web-Framework-Project/README.md

 In order to use my uploaded images at different sizes (thumbnails):
 As an Anonymous user,
-As an Anonymous user, I want to have thumbnails returned for any uploaded images which sizes are equal to or larger than 128px by 128px
+As an Anonymous user, I want to have thumbnails returned for any uploaded images which sizes are equal to or larger than 128px by 128px <br>
 ● If the uploaded image is smaller than 128px by 128px, no thumbnails should be generated.
-Just return the original image as the thumbnail.
+Just return the original image as the thumbnail.<br>
 ● If the uploaded image is equal to or larger than 128px by 128px, two thumbnails should be generated - one 32px wide and the other 64px wide.
 Thumbnails must retain the original aspect ratio.
-For example, an uploaded image of 128 px by 160px should generate thumbnails 32 px by 40px and 64px by 80px.
+For example, an uploaded image of 128 px by 160px should generate thumbnails 32 px by 40px and 64px by 80px. <br>
 ● Thumbnails must respect the uploaded image’s aspect ratio.